Duke Decter: Early career

 Decter started his career at 15 years of age in the South Florida hardcore punk band F. The band was most notable for a six-song EP entitled You Are An E.P. in 1983 (see discography).
 In 1984, Decter wrote and submitted a song titled "Roddy Pipers Rowdy Hearts Club Band" for The Wrestling Album.
 The song was to be the feature song for then WWF wrestler Roddy Piper.
 Although the song did not make the record, it was later included on the Four Bands That Could Change The World compilation album released in 1985 on Gasatanka Records.
 F did several small east coast tours during the 1980s, touring with the Ramones, White_Flag, and Flag of Democracy.
 F received radio airplay on Miami's WLRN-FM and record reviews in punk fanzines Flipside and Maximumrocknroll.
 As a result, F was included on compilation albums by both fanzines, most notably Flipside's Vinyl Fanzine #1 alongside notable punk acts as the Misfits, the Germs, Agent Orange, GBH, and the Dickies; and Maximum Rock N Roll's dedication to Tim Yohannan (see discography).
-In 1988, F had a 7-inch vinyl record released on Mystic Records, titled Mess You Up, which included a credited guest appearance by famed eccentric ukelele player Tiny Tim.
+In 1988, F had a 7-inch vinyl record released on Mystic Records, titled Mess You Up, which included a credited guest appearance by famed eccentric ukulele player Tiny Tim.

 Previously in 1985, Decter had also joined Disorderly Conduct, a metal-edged punk band also from South Florida featuring a 17 year old Casey Chaos.
 In 1986, Disorderly Conduct released a full-length album entitled Amen and was featured on the Flipside compilation album Flipside's Vinyl Fanzine 2.
 That same year, Decter was voted "best new hardcore guitarist" in the fanzine Famous Hardcore of Punkland.